Exact number of flips required to sort a burnt stack of pancakes

 It can easily be seen that each flipping sequence leading to $I_n$ needs to have the flip of the entire stack at least twice.
 The following theorem states that there is even a flipping sequence which begins with the flip of the entire stack.

-\begin{theorem}[Cohen and Blum~{\cite[Theorem~6]{CB95}}] There exists an shortest sequence of flips for sorting $\overline{I_n}$, that begins with the flip of the entire stack. \end{theorem}
+\begin{theorem}{\cite[Theorem~6]{CB95}} There exists a shortest sequence of flips for sorting $\overline{I_n}$, that begins with the flip of the entire stack. \end{theorem}

 The following theorem states that the function $T(n)$ increases not more than by $2$ if $n$ increases by $1$.
-Having results for $T(n)$ for the case of odd $n$, we will use this theorem to obtain also results for the case of even $n$.
+Having results for $T(n)$ for the case of odd $n$, we will use this theorem to obtain also an upper bound for the case of even $n$.